 With so much to see and do in Amsterdam, expats will have a great time finding their way around the city's canal-lined streets.
 Cycling is one great way for expats to get their bearings and take in the city’s sights, or they can take a more leisurely canal tour.

-Culture vultures will enjoy artistic attractions like the Van Gogh Museum and Rembrandt House, while history buffs will love the famed Anne Frank House.
+Culture vultures will enjoy artistic attractions such as the Van Gogh Museum and Rembrandt House Museum, while history buffs will love the famed Anne Frank House.
 Edgier expats will surely head to the Red Light District, even if only out of curiosity, as well as the coffee shops that serve marijuana-infused treats which would be considered illegal back home.

 Anne Frank House